freesewing/freesewing/markdown/dev/reference/backend/en.md

 ## Changes for developers

+We've made a number of changes to make it easier for external developers and contributors to work with our backend.

 ### Authentication with JWT and API keys

 Before version 3, the backend only supported authentication via JSON Web